DJBen/AsyncPhotoBrowser/README.md

             // return number of images
         }

-        func gallery(gallery: GalleryViewController, imageURLAtIndexPath indexPath: NSIndexPath) -> String {
+        func gallery(gallery: GalleryViewController, imageURLAtIndexPath indexPath: NSIndexPath) -> NSURL {
-            // return the URL of image at index path
+            // return the remote or local URL of the specific image }
-        }

 ## Demo
 ![FastImageCache Demo](https://raw.githubusercontent.com/DJBen/FNAsyncGallery/master/Screenshots/FNAsyncGallery_Demo.gif "FastImageCache")

-## TODO
+## Pending Improvements
 1. Gallery View Controller currently has only one section containing all images.
 Consider adding more sections.

-## Bug
+## Known Issues
-1. Scrolling gesture on the transparent part of images doesn't work.
+1. ~~Scrolling gesture on the transparent part of images doesn't work.~~
 2. Zooming sometimes makes image scrolling stuck.
 Zooming it again can solve this problem.

 ## Notes